Concentration of Gibbs measures onto minimizers of objective functions

 • Although we assume weak convergence with additional assumptions, for instance on the underlying metric space, this assumption can be at least moderated.
 For instance, if we assume in addition that \((\Omega, d)\) is compact then \((P_{\beta})\) is tight and so by Prokhorov’s Theorem we know that \((P_{\beta})\) has at the very least a weakly convergent subsequence.

 Proof.
 It suffices to show that \(P(N') = 0\).
 We first claim it is possible to construct a strictly decreasing sequence of positive real numbers \((a_m)_{m\in \mathbb{N}}\) such that \(a_m \downarrow 0\) and \(P(f^{-1}(\{ a_m \}) = 0\).
-Suppose then it is not is not possible to construct such a sequence, then there must exist a smallest real \(\epsilon>0\) such that \(P(f^{-1}(\{ \epsilon\})) = 0\) and \(P(f^{-1}(\{ y \})> 0\) for all \(y \in (0, \epsilon)\).
+Suppose then it is not possible to construct such a sequence, then there must exist a smallest real \(\epsilon>0\) such that \(P(f^{-1}(\{ \epsilon\})) = 0\) and \(P(f^{-1}(\{ y \})> 0\) for all \(y \in (0, \epsilon)\).
 In short this implies that there are an uncountable number of singletons in \((0, \epsilon)\) which have nonzero measure which is ripe for implying a contradiction.
 There are many ways of proceeding from here, one option is to consider disjoint subsets \((S_k)_{k \in \mathbb{N}}\) of \(\Omega\) defined as \[ S_k = \{x \in \Omega: f(x) \in (0, \epsilon), (k+1)^{-1} < P(f(x)\leq k^{-1} \}, \]

 then for any \(y \in (0, \epsilon)\) there exists a \(k \in \mathbb{N}\) such that \(f^{-1}(y) \in S_k\) and thus \(f^{-1}((0, \epsilon)) = \bigcup_{k=1}^{\infty} S_k\).
 Observe for any \(x \in S_k\) that \(P(f^{-1}(x)) > (k+1)^{-1}\), therefore the cardinality of \(S_k\) can be at most \(k+1\).
 As a result every \(S_k\) must be finite which in turn implies \((f^{-1}((0, \epsilon)))\) is also countable as it is a countable union of finite sets.
 However, \(P(f^{-1}(\{y \}))>0\) implies \(f^{-1}(y) \neq \emptyset\) for all \(y \in (0, \epsilon)\) and furthermore these preimages of singletons are evidently disjoint.
 Therefore, as \((0, \epsilon)\) is uncountable and \(f^{-1}((0, \epsilon)) = \bigcup_{y \in (0, \epsilon)} f^{-1}(\{ y\})\) then \(f^{-1}((0, \epsilon))\) must also be uncountable, which is a contradiction.
 We conclude then that there exists a postitive, strictly decreasing sequence of positive reals \(a_m \downarrow 0\) such that \(P(f(x) = a_m) = 0\) for all \(m \in \mathbb{N}\).